 Ha-falafel – hands down the best falafel I have EVER had.
-The staff are really cool and always up for a chat and its 25Q which is a barge dinner!
-Do not leave san Pedro without eating there.
+The staff are really cool and always up for a chat and its 25Q which is a bargain dinner!
+Do not leave San Pedro without eating there.

 Cristalinas – I was in two minds about adding this to my list as one of the members of staff was so rude to me.
 But apart from that one rude girl, the staff were great and the food was really nice.
 The coffee is also amazing there, treat yourself to a hot chocolate, you won’t regret it!

-Fifth Dimension – even of you aren’t a veggie this place is a must.
+Fifth Dimension – even if you aren’t a veggie this place is a must.
 It’s cheap and the food is incredible!
-It has a reputation around the laguna for a reason.
+It has a reputation around the Laguna for a reason.

 I would love to recommend more places to eat but as I was in a homestay I didn;t get much chance to eat locally!

 Along with Hostel Fe this is the main place to go in the evening.
 I much prefer the vibe there to Fe and it’s also great during the day for a bite to eat and a drink staring out across the lake.
-Again this is one of the backpackers favourites so give it a miss after dark if that not your thing.
+Again this is one of the backpacker’s favorites so give it a miss after dark if that not your thing.

 Yes, there is an Irish bar in San Pedro, nowhere is safe from the Irish pub culture!
 Monday night is an open mic and worth a visit.
 Although don’t expect it to be particularly Irish.
 They serve Guinness but that’s about as Irish as it gets.

-In general expect to pay the following prices for drinks:
+In general, expect to pay the following prices for drinks in San Pedro Guatemala:

 Cuba Libre 5-10Q